 The company we chose and recommend is just a few years old.

-Old enough to be established and have all the back office, product shipping, and compensation systems in place, but young enough to still be in front of the momentum curve.
+Old enough to be established and have the back office, product shipping, and compensation systems in place, but young enough to still be in front of the momentum curve.

 They’ve also got a CEO who has built huge before and wants this to be a legacy company.

 This means it will be around for a long time, hopefully forever.

 I don’t use Mary Kay or Avon, but knowing what I know now, if I could have joined and started building their business the first few years after they opened, I would have figured out a way to get involved and I’d be driving a pink Cadillac right now (hey… free is free).

 The company and upline leadership you choose to partner with should have a progressive mindset, especially when it comes to the internet.